Are you tired of clicking through menus and wasting time while working with Power Query? Then you are here at the right place.

 ---|---|

-Ctrl + E | Add column from examples. |
+Ctrl + E | Adds a column from examples. |

 Del | Remove selected Column(s). |

-Select Step + F2 | Rename Step. |
+Select Step + F2 | Renames the selected step. |

 Alt + Backspace | Copies code of last selected step into formula bar.
 Also works when coming from other query |

-Ribbon Navigation
+Ribbon Navigation Shortcuts

 The Power Query Ribbon contains all its UI transformations.
-You can reach each of the Ribbon tabs and transformation buttons by using shortcuts.
+You can reach each of the Ribbon tabs and transformation buttons by using keyboard shortcuts.
 The below keyboard shortcuts open the different tabs.

 Keyboard Shortcuts | Actions |